Osho-osha/Osho-osha/README.md

 - 👋🏻Hi, I’m Natalya
 - 🐣I’m currently learning C, C++ and  Java.
 Looking forward to learning Kotlin and JavaScript
-- 📽Fun fact:  a big fan of true crime
+- 📽Fun fact:  a big fan of true crime shows

 <!---
 Osho-osha/Osho-osha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.